zxtres/zxspectrum/README.md

 # Changelog

+## Version 090923

+- Enabled core loading using the middle board.
+Implemented a second UART for easier comunication with the RP2040.
+- ZX3 core loading should work also.
+- RTC issues.
+Working on that.

 ## Version 070823

 -   Fixed SRAM management.
 Now the core correctly detects and use the complete 2 MB SRAM chip.
 You should see that in the boot screen.